LukeShortCloud/rootpages/src/openstack/openstack-ansible.rst

    /opt/openstack-ansible/scripts/pw-token-gen.py --file /etc/openstack_deploy/user_secrets.yml

 - Configure OSA and verify that the configuration syntax is correct.
-There are "example", "test", and "prod[uction]" configuration files provided to ues as a base to start a new configuration from.
+There are "example", "test", and "prod[uction]" configuration files provided to use as a base to start a new configuration from.

 .. code-block:: sh